CodeoNordic/just-another-calendar/documentation/events.md

 ## Start+End
 Due to a diversity in preference, there are multiple ways of defining a date/time range for events:

 **Note:** FullCalendar by default DOES NOT respect timezones.
-Due to this, we've created a way of translating the event time to the correct timezone, but ONLY IF the event uses ISO timestamps.
+Due to this, we created a way of translating the event time to the correct timezone, but ONLY IF the event uses ISO or Unix timestamps.
+If you are not comfortable working with timezones, it is recommended to avoid using ISO and Unix.
+Functionality is not affected depending on which date/time definition you use.

 ### Valid Start date/time definitions
 - `start` (string) or `timestampStart` (string) - An ISO timestamp (E.G 2024-11-19T07:00:00.000Z)